APPLICATION PROCEDURE FOR EXCHANGE STUDENTS

-THE DEADLINE for the submission of the online application is June 15th for the first semester or full academic year and November 15th for the second semester.
+THE DEADLINE for the submission of the online application is June 15th for the first (Autumn) semester or full academic year and November 15th for the second (Spring) semester.

-ONLINE APPLICATION IS NOW OPEN FOR THE SUBMISSION OF THE APPLICATION FOR THE SUMMER SEMESTER OF THE ACADEMIC YEAR 2020/2021.
+ONLINE APPLICATION IS NOW OPEN FOR THE SUBMISSION OF THE APPLICATION FOR THE FIRST SEMESTER/FULL ACADEMIC YEAR 2021/2022.